surya20-mondal/task-manager-dashboard/README.md

 📝 Task Manager Dashboard

-A full-stack Task Manager Dashboard application built with React, Node.js, Express, and MongoDB Atlas.
+A full-stack Task Manager Dashboard built with React, Node.js, Express, and MongoDB Atlas.
-This project demonstrates authentication, protected routes, and CRUD operations on tasks, built as part of a frontend/full-stack internship assignment.
+This project demonstrates authentication, protected routes, and CRUD operations and was built as part of a frontend/full-stack internship assignment.

 🚀 Features